markmuetz/commandify/README.rst

 Commandify
 ==========

 Allows simple creation of Python command line utilities through decorating functions.
+Builds on the ``argparse`` module in the standard library.
+Optionally uses the ``argcomplete`` module to provide command line tab-completion for bash/zsh.

 Installation
 ============